On P.E.I., a 'different breed' of conservative government — are they 'green Tories?' | CBC News

 On P.E.I., a 'different breed' of conservative government — are they 'green Tories?'

-As conservatives across the country resist efforts to reduce emissions, Island PCs chart a different course
+In their response to climate change, Island PCs stand apart from other conservatives in Canada

-In Alberta in 2019, the new United Conservative government under Jason Kenny created a $30-million "energy war room" to battle the environmental movement.
+In Alberta in 2019, the new United Conservative government under Jason Kenney created a $30-million "energy war room" to battle the environmental movement.

 In Ontario, Progressive Conservative Premier Doug Ford said he was "proud" to tear up hundreds of green energy contracts after coming to power, at an estimated cost to provincial taxpayers of $230 million.